Cyber week: How to achieve high throughput during peak volumes

 During this time, we make the appropriate updates to our platform to ensure it accepts, prioritizes, and saves messages coming through in a way that minimizes delays during high-traffic days.

 Last year’s forecast showed us that the highest messaging traffic was on the hour (at 8 AM, 9 AM, 10 AM, and so on).
-Therefore, messages sent during this time that were not time-sensitive – for example, marketing messages – were held and released a few minutes after time-sensitive notifications and alerts to ensure delivery.
+Therefore, time-sensitive notifications and alerts sent during this time are prioritized to ensure delivery.